galeone/galeone.github.io/_posts/2020-11-27-deploy-train-tesorflow-models-in-go-human-activity-recognition.md

 After having defined everything inside a `tf.Module` and having correctly decorated the functions we want to export as graphs, all we need to do is to use the `tf.saved_model.save` function.

-Since we are exporting a `tf.Module` we have to remember that the **default behavior is to do not export serving signature** (that are handy entry points inside the SavedModel that tools like `saved_model_cli` and to Go bindings (and all the others) can use to load the correct graph from the SavedModel), and thus we have to explicit the `signatures` by ourselves.
+Since we are exporting a `tf.Module` we have to remember that the **default behavior is to do not export the serving signature defs** (that are handy entry points inside the SavedModel that tools like `saved_model_cli` and to Go bindings (and all the others) can use to load the correct graph from the SavedModel), and thus we have to explicit the `signatures` by ourselves.

 **Important**: the process of graph creation is executed only after the function execution is traced, we have to run the functions with some dummy input (but with the correct shape and dtype).